 In my homeland, Indigenous and non-Indigenous people still seem to be confused about each other and are finding it difficult to journey together.
 Knowing this, Bob and I wanted to create a film (Kanyini) that helps to bring Indigenous and non- Indigenous people closer together – not just in Australia, but all over the world.

-As a young person, I feel very strongly that many of the values held by our Indigenous brothers and sisters could be of enormous benefit for society at large; particularly their care and respect for Mother Earth and all forms of life.
+As a young person, I feel very strongly that many of the values held by Indigenous Australians could be of enormous benefit for society at large; particularly their care and respect for Mother Earth and all forms of life.
 In a world that is going a little too fast, Indigenous wisdom may hold some of the answers non-Indigenous people are looking for.

 Hearing Uncle Bob tell his people’s heartbreaking story with such honesty and love, gentleness and strength continues to amaze me.
 Uncle Bob always says the hardest thing to change in the world is ‘negative attitude’.
 If Kanyini can help create positive attitudes, then we're on our way to healing some of the mistakes of the past.
 And that excites me.